Why covered calls?

 Up next:

-As described in the article, the devil is in the details (we said “if harnessed properly” in the article – while simple in principle – require care and attention when deployed.
+As described in the article, the devil is in the details (we said “if harnessed properly” in the article – while this is simple in principle – it requires care and attention when deployed).

-In the next article, we will describe our approach, and de-scribe its benefit compared to more traditional approaches that are nowadays available.
+In the next article, we will describe our approach, and delve into its benefit compared to more traditional approaches that are nowadays available.

 Important Information: The views expressed in this material are the qviews of Vontobel and for informational purposes only.
 The information herein reflects judgments of the Quantitative Investment team, which are subject to change without notice, as of the date of this document.
 In preparing this document, we have relied upon and assumed, without independent verification, the accuracy and completeness of all information available from public sources.
 Opinions and estimates involve assumptions that may not prove valid.